warbe-maker/VBA-Message/MsgWiki.md

 # Common VBA Message Form and Display services

-Supplements the README and the [Common-VBA-Message-Services](https://warbe-maker.github.io/vba/common/2020/11/17/Common-VBA-Message-Services.html) post focusing on technical aspects.
+Supplements the README and the [Common-VBA-Message-Services](https://warbe-maker.github.io/vba/common/2020/11/17/Common-VBA-Message-Services.html) post focusing on technical/implementation aspects.

 The implementation addresses the major shortcomings of the VBA.MsgBox thereby providing a sort of common message services.
 Addressed shortcomings:
 * limited window width, resulting in title truncation